BlueQuartzSoftware/simplnx-registry/README.md

 Save the file.

-### Udpate the complex-registry/ports/XXXX/vcpkg.json File ###
+### Update the complex-registry/ports/XXXX/vcpkg.json File ###

 Edit the file `complex-registry/ports/XXXXX/vcpkg.json` file.
 You need to update the `version` string to match the version of the library.
 Note to **leave out the 'v'** from the version.
 The json is below for our v1.0.13 library.

     "version": "1.0.13",
     "port-version": 0,

-If the actual version of the library is being updated, for example from 1.0.8 to 1.0.13, then the "port-version" should be reset to 0 and this all you have to do.
+If the actual version of the library is being updated, for example from 1.0.26 to 1.0.27, then the "port-version" should be reset to 0 and this all you have to do.

 If you are updating just the "portfile.cmake" but the actual version of the library stays the same then you need to increment the "port-version" by 1 and then edit the *complex-registry/versions/e-/ebsdlib.json* file to have something like the following: